 652 Peripheral Vascular Disease (2)

 The pathophysiology as well as diagnosis and treatment of peripheral vascular disease will be discussed.
-Prerequisite: SPM 595A/B, 632.
+Prerequisites: SPM 595A, SPM 595B, and SPM 632.

 665, 765 Independent Study (1-3)

 Opportunity for extensive study in areas of special interest to the student.
-Prerequisite: permission of the Dean or Associate Dean of Clinical Education or Chair of the Basic Medical Sciences.
+Prerequisite: permission of the Associate Academic Dean or Associate Dean of Clinical Education or Chair of the Pre-Clinical Sciences.

 675, 775 Research (credit not to exceed 12)

 Research under guidance of faculty advisor.
-Prerequisite: permission of the Dean or Associate Dean of Clinical Education or Chair of the Basic Medical Sciences.
+Prerequisite: permission of the Associate Academic Dean or Associate Dean of Clinical Education or Chair of the Pre-Clinical Sciences.

 700 Physical Medicine (1)